snopan/spotify-bpm/README.md

 # Spotify-bpm
 This is a web application that aims to provide suggested songs for user based on song or artist they like in the tempo they want.
+The main goal or use case for this application was for my own workout needs, where I find that songs with a tempo that matches my current movement speed helps me dramatically to continue that exercise.

 The application uses the official [Spotify Api](https://developer.spotify.com/) to search for songs or artists, generate recommendations then finally creating and modifying a playlist to store the generated songs for easy access.
 The authentication is done through [PKCE OAuth flow](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) so the applications does not require a backend server.

 ## Requirements
 You will need to login to spotify via the OAuth flow, meaning a spotify account is required to use this application.
 The application works with free accounts.